Gluten-Free Quiche Lorrainejump to recipe

 - 1/2 teaspoon pepper

-- Add butter to a small saucepan over medium heat.
+- Cook the Shallots: Add butter to a small saucepan over medium heat.
 Add the sliced shallots.
 Cook for 5-6 minutes, until slightly browned.

-- In a medium bowl, whisk the eggs, cream, salt, pepper, and thyme.
+- Make the filling: In a medium bowl, whisk the eggs, cream, salt, pepper, and thyme.

-- Let sit for 5-10 minutes, then slice and serve!
+- Serve: Let sit for 5-10 minutes, then slice and serve!

 Keywords: quiche, quiche lorraine, breakfast, gluten-free